Brankale/Nintendo-DS-Lite-colorspace/measurements/README.md

 - maximum luminance of display (White)
 - minimum luminance of the display (Black)

 In order to preserve all the possible info, both top and bottom screen must be measured if present (e.g. NDS consoles).
-In some cases the top and bottom displays are the same (e.g. NDS Lite), the only difference is the touch screen layer which tends to degrade the image quality.
+In some cases the top and bottom displays are the same (e.g. NDS Lite), the only difference is the touch screen layer which tend to degrade the image quality.
 If you don't want to measure all the screens prefer the one without the touch screen which provides the best image quality.

 # **Measurements Validation**

 To validate the results of a colorspace conversion:

 1. **Calibrate your display**
+   * Ensure your display supports the target gamut.
    * Use a hardware colorimeter or spectroradiometer to calibrate your display to the target colorspace (e.g., sRGB, DisplayP3 (P3 D65), Rec.
 2020).
 Ensure you use a colorimeter or spectroradiometer capable of accurately measuring wide-gamut colorspaces, as not all devices support them correctly.
    * If hardware calibration is not possible, use a high-quality display with verified calibration, but note that results may have small deviations.
-2. **Disable all display enhancements**
+3. **Disable all display enhancements**
    * Turn off dynamic contrast, local dimming, HDR, blue-light filters, ABL (automatic brightness limiter) or any post-processing features that can alter color or gamma.

 > [!WARNING]
 > If you can't meet these requirements, please avoid performing this validation since you cannot reliably validate the results.
-If you still wish to provide opinions on the results be sure to give all the context to avoid misleading info.
+If you still wish to provide opinions on the results, be sure to provide full context to avoid misleading conclusions.

 # External links